Duality and polyhedrality of cones for Mori dream spaces: Strong duality for blow ups of

-The dual hyperplanes to the above curve classes induce a chamber decomposition of the effective cone which is refined by the stable base locus decomposition which, in turn, is refined by the Mori chamber decomposition.
-Since the two decompositions agree, and in particular since Weyl curves are the only flopping curves, we conclude. \end{proof}
+Now, the Weyl chamber decomposition is refined by the stable base locus decomposition, since effective divisors may have stable base locus which is not of Weyl type.
+Moreover, recall that the stable base locus decomposition is, in turn, refined by the Mori chamber decomposition, described in \cite[Theorem 5.13]{CCF}.
+Therefore, since the Weyl and Mori decompositions agree, we conclude. \end{proof}

 \begin{theorem} Let $X=X^3_7$ or $X=X^4_8$, then

 \end{theorem} \begin{proof} Following the proof of Theorem \ref{strong-duality-thm-n+3}, one can prove the duality statement for $\mathcal{C}_1$ and $\mathcal{C}_2$.
 Since for the movable cone $\mathcal{D}_1$ the statement is easy, we just give a hint of the proof for the case of $\mathcal D_2(X^4_8)$.